dagronf/ColorPaletteCodable/README.md

 }
 ```

+## QuickLook support (macOS 12+ only)

+This package also includes a Quicklook Plugin for .ase files. macOS 12 has changed the was quicklook plugins work, by creating an .appex extension (which is the quicklook plugin) embedded within an application.

+In the `Quicklook` subfolder you'll find an `xcodeproj` which you can use to build the application `ASE Viewer` which contains the QuickLook plugin.

+For the plugin to register, you need to run the application.
+After the first run the QuickLook plugin will be registered.

 ## License

 MIT.
 Use it for anything you want, just attribute my work if you do.
 Let me know if you do use it somewhere, I'd love to hear about it!